 In California, the trial court entered a May 25, 2012 Order denying Generic Defendants' dispositive preemption motions.
 The Generic Defendants' appeals from this order were denied by the California appellate courts.
 In May 2014, the California Court denied a subsequent demurrer and motion to strike seeking dismissal of plaintiffs' manufacturing defect and defective product claims to the extent that they are barred by federal preemption based upon the June 2013 Bartlett decision.
 Thus far, Acura and most Generic Defendants have not been required to file answers or other responsive pleadings in each individual case in which they are named defendants.
-However, the individual cases against Acura have been stayed pending further action by the trial court.
-Subject to further developments, plaintiffs may be permitted to proceed with these lawsuits against Acura including state law claims based on (1) failing to communicate warnings to physicians through "Dear Doctor" letters; and (2) failure to update labeling to adopt brand labeling changes.
-The California trial court also has acknowledged the preemptive effect of Mensing so that any claim "that would render the generic defendants in violation of federal law if they are found responsible under a state law cause of action, would not be permissible."
-To date, however, none of these plaintiffs have confirmed they ingested any of the generic metoclopramide manufactured by Acura.
+On May 24, 2016, the Court entered an Order approving a stipulation which stays the individual cases against Acura and provides for an agreed upon dismissal protocol for all cases where is a lack of product identification.
+To date, none of these plaintiffs have confirmed they ingested any of the generic metoclopramide manufactured by Acura.
 Therefore, we expect that the lawsuits filed by most, if not all, plaintiffs will be dismissed voluntarily.
 Action will be taken in an effort to dismiss Acura from these cases, although there can be no assurance in this regard.
 Legal fees related to this matter are currently covered by our insurance carrier.

-As any potential loss is neither probable nor estimable, we have not accrued for any potential loss related to these matters as of March 31, 2016 and we are presently unable to determine if any potential loss would be covered by our insurance carrier.
+As any potential loss is neither probable nor estimable, we have not accrued for any potential loss related to these matters as of June 30, 2016 and we are presently unable to determine if any potential loss would be covered by our insurance carrier.